 What can landlords do to combat wasps?

 When you conduct your property inspections, it’s important to check for wasp hotspots.
-This is particularly critical in the spring time when nests are still small and easy to remove.
+This is particularly critical in the springtime when nests are still small and easy to remove.
 You need to inspect popular places such as lofts, basements, garages and under eaves.

-It’s also a good idea to encourage your tenants to take actions to prevent wasps.
+It’s also a good idea to encourage your tenants to take action to prevent wasps.
 This includes advising them to keep their dustbins clean and covered with a lid.
 Your tenants must also be disposing of their rubbish correctly, particularly sugary foods as this is a main attraction for wasps.

 Whether you’ve detected a wasp nest in your rental property or just wanted to get clued up in preparation that this issue arises, we hope that you’ve found our advice helpful.
 Visit our advice centre where we offer support to landlords on topics such as landlord finances, neighbourly disputes and more.